aptoma/videoplaza-html5/README.md

 applies to the postroll.
 This *ignore* property is a workaround for the lack of event cancellation in the DOM Event spec.
 Other suggestions are welcome!

+# Support #
+The code presented here is not officially supported by Videoplaza, nor by Aptoma AS.
+That said, it should be working well and should be safe to use.